Developer Portal

 Selecting the Type of Gateway

 We offer two core types of gateway deployments - through a virtualization platform, or with a physical device.
+A third option, through a container service like Docker, Kubernetes or Neeve Secure Edge is also available in scenarios where VM or hardware are unavailable.

 The hardware gateway is a physical device that gets plugged directly into the network, requiring no additional servers, no additional software.
 The device gets shipped to the site, and then housed in the appropriate server room / server rack.

 Selecting the type of gateway deployment from the options above really only depends on your networking team and what they're most comfortable utilizing.
-All three options provide the same Mapped features and functionality, so there's no benefit to one over the other when it comes to our side, it all comes down to what deployment method is best for you and your team.
+All options provide the same Mapped features and functionality, so there's no benefit to choosing one over the other when it comes to our side, it all comes down to what deployment method is best for you and your team.

-The above graphic breaks down like this:
+The process essentially breaks down like this:

 • Does your network have a Virtual Machine platform available, like VMWare or Hyper-V, and internal IT/networking support to help deploy an image utilizing it?
 If so, then choosing the VM gateway option is likely the best solution for you.

-Since all three options operate the same way to detect devices, extract the data and send it on its way, determining which deployment best suits your existing network is all that's necessary.
+Since all options operate the same way to detect devices, extract the data and send it on its way, determining which deployment best suits your existing network is all that's necessary.
 If you have any questions or need any additional help, please don't hesitate to contact support.